grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 It should succeed without warnings.

-You can also verify an Alertmanager configuration is compatible with UTF-8 by running the verify command with the `--utf8-strict-mode` flag:
+You can also run the verify command with the `--utf8-strict-mode` flag to verify if an Alertmanager configuration is compatible with UTF-8:

 ```bash
 mimirtool alertmanager verify <config_file> [template_files...] --utf8-strict-mode
 ```

-It will print a warning with the text `UTF-8 mode enabled` to let you know the command is using UTF-8 strict mode to validate the Alertmanager configuration.
+This command prints a warning with the text `UTF-8 mode enabled` to let you know the command is using UTF-8 strict mode to validate the Alertmanager configuration.

-When using the `--utf8-strict-mode` flag, the verify command does not print any warnings if a configuration is incompatible with UTF-8.
-Instead, the command will exit with an error.
+When using the `--utf8-strict-mode` flag, the verify command doesn't print any warnings if a configuration is incompatible with UTF-8.
+Instead, the command exits with an error.
 For example:

 ```bash
 level=warn msg="UTF-8 strict mode enabled"